samapriya/awesome-gee-community-datasets/docs/projects/landfire.md

 #### License
 LANDFIRE data are public domain data with no use restrictions, though if modifications or derivatives of the product(s) are created, then please add some descriptive modifier to the data set to avoid confusion.

-Curated by: Samapriya Roy
+Curated in GEE by: Samapriya Roy

 Keywords: doi, fire, landfire, nature-conservancy, usda, usgs, vegetation, wildfire

-Last updated: 2022-08-16
+Last updated: 2024-01-14

+#### Changelog

+* 2024-01-14 Updated to v2.2.3 for available collections